 cause so much fear and apprehension as to result in murder?

 It did, and this is a true story.

 Ballyvadlea was a rural community of just 9 houses and 31 persons; the residents were mainly low class peasant folk, illiterate farm and field laborers.
-It was a staunchly Catholic area of Ireland, despite which it was an area rife with superstition, were many believed in witches and fairies.
+It was a staunchly Catholic area of Ireland, despite which it was an area rife with superstition and many believed in witches and fairies.
 The nearest town of any substance was the market town of Clonmel, 11 miles south in the county of Tipperary.
-Clonmel in 1895 would be the setting of Irelands most notorious case of torture and murder, “the death by burning of Bridget Cleary”.
-The resulting trials of her husband, relatives, and friends, were the last trails involving Witchcraft, to be held in Irelands history.
+On Friday the 15th March 1895, Ballyvadlea would become the setting of Irelands most notorious case of torture and murder, “the death by burning of Bridget Cleary ”.
+Later in Clonmel, the resulting trials of her husband, relatives and friends would be the last trials involving Witchcraft to be held in Irelands history.

 Bridget Cleary was the daughter of Patrick Boland, a poor landless laborer and his wife, Bridget nee Keating.
 Despite their poverty, Bridget grew into a stylish good-looking woman.
 She had her own successful dressmaking business, kept hens, and sold eggs and fowl as an additional source of income.
 As her prosperity increased, Bridget preferred to wear gold earrings and hats adorned with feathers rather than the shawls and scarves of the common countrywoman.
 Her style soon set her apart, and in the eyes of other women she affected a sense of superiority, a cause of resentment and jealousy for many.